Infineon/anycloud-ota/README.md

 - Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 - Python Interpreter.
 This code example is tested with [Python 3.8.1](https://www.python.org/downloads/release/python-381/).

-## Using the Code Example

 ## Prepare MCUbootApp

 OTA provides a way to update the system software.
 The OTA mechanism stores the new software to a "staging" area called the Secondary Slot.
-MCUboot to do the actual update from the Secondary Slot to the Primary Slot.
+MCUboot will do the actual update from the Secondary Slot to the Primary Slot on the next reboot of the device.
 In order for the OTA software and MCUBoot to have the same information on where the two Slots are in FLASH, we need to tell MCUBoot where the Slots are located.
 We also use some of the same code (exact .h and .c files) in the OTA code so that they are both in agreement.

-Preparing MCUBootApp requires a few steps
+Preparing MCUBootApp requires a few steps.

 ### In Command-line Interface (CLI):

-1. Download and unzip the Example Program repository onto your local machine, or clone the repository.
+1. Clone the MCUBoot repository onto your local machine.

-2. Open a CLI terminal and navigate to the application folder.
+2. Open a CLI terminal and navigate to the mcuboot folder.

+3. Change the branch to work with

+   1. git checkout cypress-201912.00

-3. Import required libraries by executing the `make getlibs` command.
+4. Import required libraries by executing the `make getlibs` command.

-4. We need to pull in mcuboot sub-modules to build mcuboot
+5. We need to pull in mcuboot sub-modules to build mcuboot

    1. `cd libs/mcuboot`
    2. `git submodule update --init --recursive`
    7. `cd ../..`

-5. We need to adjust MCUBootApp FLASH locations
+6. We need to adjust MCUBootApp FLASH locations

+   NOTE: These values are used when the Primary and Secondary Slots are both in **internal** FLASH.
+To adjust the settings for your device/application, please read the application's notes.

    1. Edit libs/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.mk